Alice Banze

 Alice Banze is a trained social scientist with a career in civil society organizations like Oxfam, and Gender Links and government.
 She is the executive director of Gender and Sustainable Development Association and a member of the UN Women-supported African Women Leaders Network.
 In December 2020, Banze was elected member of the National Elections Commission with the support of the Women's Forum, an umbrella grouping of Mozambican women's rights organizations.

 Background and education

 Alice Banze was born and raised in Maputo, Mozambique.
 Banze attained a diploma in social science from the Francisco Mayanga Secondary School.
-She then pursued a bachelor's degree in law from the Eduardo Modlane University.
+She then pursued a bachelor's degree in law from the Eduardo Mondlane University.
 Banze has a degree in social sciences from Eduardo Mondlane and Pretoria University.
 She has undergone further training in research skills, methods and methodologies on the Feminization of Poverty Research project as a partner investigator at the Centre of Research Studies in Canberra, Australia, and also Strategic Planning and Change Management at Regenesys Business School at Sandton, South Africa.